-The center's 12 examination rooms look like physicians' offices but are linked to control and observation rooms.
-Students work with standardized patients to enhance their abilities in medical interviewing, physical examination and patient counseling.
+The Clinical Education and Assessment Centers at the Queen Lane and West Reading campuses include examination rooms that look like physicians' offices but are linked to control and observation rooms.
+Students work with

 Digital videos of the students taking histories, educating patients and performing physical examinations are captured and archived for review by faculty and students.
 More about the Assessment Center and about our standardized patients can be found on our Standardized Patient Program website.